“Difference held no fear for him. He knew that strangeness was commonplace when you inhabited it.” (152)

 Rooke confronts his “sophistry”; his erroneous logic that seeks to justify his participation without taking a stance.
 “He had persuaded himself that as long as the expedition failed, there was no harm in being part of it” (279) Now he recognises he is just as guilty, just as evil and just as wrong.
 “If you were part of such an act, you were part of its wrong.
 You did not have to take up the hatchet or even to walk along with the expedition.”
 (280)

 Conquering the unfamiliar has been a necessary part of his journey and one that leads to his personal dilemma.
-He privileges his friendship with Taragan over his service with the Governor and the colony and nothing will make him break that personal bond forged through the language of compassion and cooperation.
+He privileges his friendship with Tagaran over his service to the Governor and the colony and nothing will make him break that personal bond forged through the language of compassion and cooperation.

 “Difference held no fear for him.
 He knew that strangeness was commonplace when you inhabited it.”
 (152)